 HPV & Hepatitis A Prevention

-You can start, continue, or complete your HPV/Gardasil series by calling 813.974.2331, completing an online request by clicking here or stopping in-person at our Student Health Services Annex next to the Bookstore.
+You can start, continue, or complete your HPV/Gardasil series by calling 813.974.2331 or completing an online request by clicking here for scheduling to contact you.
 We can bill medical insurance or offer student rates for vaccination.
 Ask us!

 Hepatitis A - current advisory and health recommendation for vaccination